Emerging Areas in Metastatic Breast Cancer Treatment

 This is a promising time in metastatic breast cancer research.
 Many new treatments for metastatic breast cancer are under study and treatment is improving.
 Most of these new treatments are drug therapies.

 Findings from clinical trials will determine whether or not these new treatments become a part of the standard of care for metastatic breast cancer.

 Some treatments may even go on to be used for early-stage breast cancer care.

 Learn about clinical trials.

-About 10-20 percent of breast cancers have high amounts of a protein called HER2 on the surface of the cancer cells (called HER2-positive breast cancer) [22-23].
 The HER2 protein is important for cancer cell growth.
+Some breast cancers have high amounts of HER2 protein on the surface of the cancer cells (called HER2-positive breast cancers).

 HER2-targeted therapies are designed to treat HER2-positive breast cancers.
 Find a complete list of HER2-targeted therapies FDA-approved for the treatment of metastatic breast cancer.

 Other HER2-targeted drugs for the treatment of metastatic breast cancer are under study.

 PI3 kinase is an enzyme important in cell growth.
 The PIK3CA gene helps control PI3 kinase enzyme activity.

 Some breast cancers have a mutation in the PIK3CA gene.
 This gene mutation is in the genes of breast cancer cells, not the person.
 A PIK3CA tumor gene mutation can affect PI3 kinase and cause the tumor to grow.
 All hormone receptor-positive, HER2-negative metastatic breast cancers should be tested for PIK3CA tumor gene mutations .